Inside DataOps: 3 Ways DevOps Analytics Can Create Better Products

 - Version control and collaboration

 - DevOps platform

 The GitLab team then analyzed this customer journey data to create personalized onboarding for new users.
 This process helped users get to the right use case faster, and directed them to the appropriate features in the platform.
 In some instances, the team identified opportunities to “land and expand” product usage within its customer base.
 Many other organizations have correlated UX and CX data in a variety of ways, using everything from social media to customer service analytics to create a better product.

 LISTEN: Keeping the Chaos Searchable

 Understanding what’s hidden in your data lake

 Using log analytics, user and UX data, DevOps and product teams can collaborate to create more innovative products driven by user demand.
-As mentioned above, a data lake platform unlocks access to data for DataOps teams, by empowering them to use existing, low-cost cloud storage options such as AWS S3.
+As mentioned above, a cloud data platform unlocks access to data for DataOps teams, by empowering them to use existing, low-cost cloud storage options such as AWS S3.